2021 Institute on Integrative Learning and Signature Work

 The 2021 Institute on Integrative Learning and Signature Work (ILSW) provides institutions with time, resources, and support to develop and advance institutional-level efforts to expand integrative learning.
 Teams will explore and create ways to build students’ capacity to integrate knowledge and skills across disciplines and curricular and co-curricular experiences, transfer learning to new, complex experiences within and beyond campus, and embed learning into signature work.
 ILSW sessions led by national experts will emphasize the value of leveraging general education, interdisciplinary, integrative and experiential approaches, and cocurricular experiences to achieve campus goals to expand integrative learning and community engagement.
 Today’s college graduates must be able to integrate knowledge and skills, as well as apply them within in real-world settings.
 By participating in the ILSW, campuses have the opportunity to reexamine and refresh their civic missions to support equity, student learning, and preparation for full civic lives and careers in local and global contexts.
 It is also important to build across students’ educational experiences and embed signature work in reform efforts as a way to promote equity, authentic assessment, and student inquiry.

 The 2021 ILSW is also held in collaboration with the Institute on Teaching and Learning for Campus-wide Interfaith Excellence, led by Interfaith Youth Core (IFYC) and AAC&U. Teams accepted to the Institute on Integrative Learning and Signature Work or the Institute on Teaching and Learning for Campus-Wide Interfaith Excellence have access to sessions and expert faculty from both Institutes.
-Information on how to apply for the Institute on Teaching and Learning for Campus-wide Interfaith Excellence can be found here.

 Campus Team Outcomes